 Those crucial minutes came on the night of Tuesday, Dec.
 8, 2009, the day after Susan’s disappearance.

-During their nearly four-hour-long talk, Josh told Ellis about his overnight trip to Utah’s West Desert.
+During their nearly four-hour-long talk, Josh Powell told Ellis Maxwell about his overnight trip to Utah’s West Desert.
 He described taking his boys, Charlie and Braden, out in their minivan between 1 and 2 a.m. the day prior, Monday, Dec.
 7, 2009.

 Josh repeatedly expressed concern that he might need a lawyer.
 Ellis reassured Josh he was free to leave at any time.

-“In the beginning no, I don’t care,” Ellis said during an interview for Cold years later.
+“In the beginning no, I don’t care,” Ellis said during an interview for the Cold podcast years later.
 “You willingly came in.
 At this point, we’re not going to put handcuffs on you, we’re not going to take you to jail.
 We don’t have the probable cause.”

 “Well, okay, but I do want the lawyer.
 Because at this point, I definitely want the lawyer.”Josh Powell